+Emerald Value

-Tanzanite One Beryl Emerald Value Obtain your acute and over-the-Obtain your acute and over-the-Only consult with your nominated FP counter (OTC) medicines either from counter (OTC) medicines either from (Family Practitioner).
-You have unyour network dispensing doctor or your network dispensing doctor or limited nominated FP visits subject from a network pharmacy. from a network pharmacy. to the block benefit.
-Only consult with your nominated Only consult with a GEMS Network You may obtain authorisation FP (Family Practitioner).
-You have FP.
-You have unlimited network FP for three (3) out-of-hospital (OH) unlimited nominated FP visits with visits.
-Visits to a non-network FP are non-nominated network FP visits three non-nominated visits per limited to three visits per family (and per family per benefit year, with beneficiary.
-[A 30% co-payment subject to limits), and include a 30% no co-payment.
-Once the three will apply once the three visits have] co-payment. visits have been exhausted, a 30% been exhausted. co-payment will apply to claims for any additional non-nominated network FP visits, subject to benefits and limits.
+- Only consult with your nominated FP (Family Practitioner).
+You have unlimited nominated FP visits subject to the block benefit. - You may obtain authorisation for three (3) out-of-hospital (OH) non-nominated network FP visits per family per benefit year, with no co-payment.
+Once the three visits have been exhausted, a 30% co-payment will apply to claims for any additional non-nominated network FP visits, subject to benefits and limits.